mosman7/Jenkins-CICD/README.md

   - Select Build after other projects are built
   - Projects to watch and add your CI job
   - Tick Trigger only if build is stable
+- In build environment
+    - specify ssh agent - use eng130.pem as key

 - Go to build and add Execute shell
 - Transfer all the files you need to the EC2 Instances `scp -v -r -o StrictHostKeyChecking=no app/ ubuntu@ec2-ip:/home/ubuntu/`
 - SSH into the EC2 machine ```ssh -A -o "StrictHostKeyChecking=no" ubuntu@ec2-ip << EOF